austinmcconnell/dotfiles/README.md

 -
 Searching
 - /{string}: search for string
-- t: jump to a character
-- f: jump onto a character
-- \*: search for other instances of the word under your cursor
 - n: go to the next instance (when you've searched for a string)
 - N: go to the previous instance (when you've searched for a string)
+- \*: search for other instances of the word under your cursor
-- ;: go to the next instance (when you've jumped to a character)
+- t: jump forward to a character
-- ,: go to the previous instance (when you've jumped to a character)
+- T: jump backward to a character
+- f: jump forward onto a character
+- F: jump backward onto a character
+- ;: repeat the last f, F, t, or T action
+- ,: repeat the last f, F, t, or T action in the opposite direction

 Motions
 - j: move down one line